MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-basics.md

 | Cards     | ✖                | ✔                | See the [Teams Card Reference](~/task-modules-and-cards/cards/cards-reference.md) for supported cards |
 | Emojis    | ✖                | ✔                | Teams currently supports emojis via UTF-16 (such as U+1F600 for grinning face)          |

+You can also add notifications to your message using the `Notification.Alert` property.

-## Adding notifications to your message
+## Notifications to your message

-Notifications alert users about new tasks, mentions, and comments related to what they are working on or need to look at by inserting a notice into their activity feed.
-You can set notifications to trigger from your bot-message by setting the `TeamsChannelData` objects `Notification.Alert` property to true.
-Whether or not a notification is raised ultimately depends on the individual user's Teams settings and you cannot programmatically override these settings.
-The type of notification is either a banner or both a banner and an email.
+Notifications alert users about new tasks, mentions, and comments.
+These alerts are related to what they are working on or what they must look at by inserting a notice into their activity feed.
+For notifications to trigger from your bot message, set the `TeamsChannelData` objects `Notification.Alert` property to true.
+Whether or not a notification is raised depends on the individual user's Teams settings and you cannot override these settings.
+The notification type is either a banner or both a banner and an email.

 # [C#/.NET](#tab/dotnet)